jundalisay/spblist/content/en/research/keynes/general-theory/chapter-02d.md

 Contemporary thought is still deeply steeped in the notion that if people do not spend their money in one way they will spend it in another.[11]
 Post-war economists seldom succeed in maintaining this standpoint consistently*.

-> *Superphysics Note: This is due to growth in the doctrine of profit maximization which did not exist during the time of Mill or Ricardo
+{{< n n="This is due to growth in the doctrine of profit maximization which did not exist during the time of Mill or Ricardo" >}}

 <!-- Their thought today is too much permeated with the contrary tendency and with facts of experience too obviously inconsistent with their former view.[12]
 But they have not drawn sufficiently far-reaching consequences; and have not revised their fundamental theory. -->